ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Proofs

 \subsection{Completeness}

 We prove completeness of \CSHIQ via model graphs.
 The technique has been used for other logics (e.g., in~\cite{Rautenberg83,Gore99,nguyen01B5SL,dkns2011}).
-A {\em model graph} (also known as a {\em Hintikka structure}) is a tuple $\langle \Delta, \nI, \nC, \nE \rangle$, where: \begin{itemize} \item $\Delta$ is a non-empty and finite set, \item $\nI$ is a mapping that associates each individual name with an element of $\Delta$, \item $\nC$ is a mapping that associates each element of $\Delta$ with a set of concepts, \item $\nE$ is a mapping that associates each role with a binary relation on $\Delta$. \end{itemize}
+A {\em model graph} is a tuple $\langle \Delta, \nI, \nC, \nE \rangle$, where: \begin{itemize} \item $\Delta$ is a non-empty set, \item $\nI$ is a mapping that associates each individual name with an element of $\Delta$, \item $\nC$ is a mapping that associates each element of $\Delta$ with a set of concepts, \item $\nE$ is a mapping that associates each role with a binary relation on $\Delta$. \end{itemize}